ghost-1608/CTF-Write-Ups/Digital Defenders /bl4ckscr33n_ex3cuti0n.md

 ```bash
 $ vol.py -f chall.raw --profile=Win7SP1x86 memdump -p 980 -D out/
 ```
 The dump was generated inside the folder `out`.
-So, I went there and the first thing I though might be useful was see the hex view of the file.
+So, I went there and the first thing I thought might be useful was see the hex view of the file.
 I renamed the file to `cmd.dmp` for my convinience and opened it in hexedit.
 ```bash
 $ hexedit cmd.dmp
 ```